 Not only is Estimize more accurate than Bloomberg or Thomson Reuters estimates 70% of the time, it more truly represents market expectations.
 You don't need to guess what number a company has to hit just order to satisfy what's currently priced into the market.
 Use the Estimize Consensus—crowdsourced from tens of thousands of analysts, it is exactly what you’ve been looking for.

 Don't get caught on the wrong side of the pre or post earnings trade.
 Our quantitative research team has developed a Factor Model based on the strategies we know work for fully systematic investors like you.
 The Factor Model produces a -100 to +100 score in the 3 weeks around each stock's earnings and generates significant alpha.

-In confirming the superior accuracy and representativeness of the Estimize data set as compared to Thomson Reuters I/B/E/S, Deutsche Bank says, "We found multiple benefits to using the Estimize dataset; especially in the case of short term applications in which accuracy is essential.
-The diversity of contributors provides a greater spectrum of information which can improve investment strategies."
+Deutsche Bank Quant Research found multiple benefits to using the Estimize dataset; especially in short term applications where accuracy is essential.
+The diversity of contributors provides a greater spectrum of information which improves investment strategies.

 Leigh Drogen & Vinesh Jha, Former Head of Starmine Quant Research "Generating Abnormal Returns Using Crowdsourced Earnings Forecasts from Estimize"

 In this white paper, the internal Estimize quantitative research team outlines the data available as well as several alpha producing systematic strategies which are easily tested and put into production.

 Rice University, Rick Johnston "The Value of Crowdsourced Earnings Forecasts"